How to learn Italian verbs?

 Whenever you have some free time, listen to Italian music, podcasts, and TV shows, and watch movies.

-Even if you’re not listening with the intention of studying, your subconscious is still picking up new verbs and conjugations.
+Even if you’re not listening to study, your subconscious is still picking up new verbs and conjugations.

 - Memorize irregular verbs